BionStt/PubSubChat/README.md

 In this design, we use SignalR core's Hub class to publish messages.
 Then, all subscribed client will receive all messages being posted at the Hub.

 ![Alt](http://gdurl.com/bE2Z)

+The power of SignalR is that any type of client can subscribe to the system.
+It can be from Node.js, React.js, Angular.js, or any languages who supports SignalR connection.